Header image

 THIS PROJECT IS CURRENTLY UNDER TEST, INFO HERE IS PROVISIONAL !

-As expected, results were disappointing on the 70cm band with the original relays used, which I had to hand.
+As expected, results were disappointing on the 70cm band with the original relays I used, (not

-Consequently I ordered some more suitable "RF" type relays and a new PCB was ordered.
-It arrived around 5th Jan '26.
+Consequently, I ordered some more suitable "RF" type relays and a new PCB was ordered.
+It

 The Schematic is near identical.